Castles in Japan

 After destruction by fire, current castle tower was rebuilt in 1854.

-The castle tower was restored in 2004, and the castle tower can accommodate a guest as the samurai lord for the night.
+New castle tower was restored in 2004, and the castle tower can accommodate a guest as the samurai lord for the night.

-The original castle tower still remain.
+The castle is on a hill and the small but original castle tower still remain.

 Kyushu Region

-Kokura Castle (小倉城, Fukuoka Pref.) is in Kitakyushu city.
+Kokura Castle (小倉城, Fukuoka Pref.)

 The castle was built in 1602, but it was destroyed by civil war in 1866.